 - Get active by moderately exercising a few times a week to lose weight.
 Yoga, power walking, swimming, or using an elliptical are all great ways to shed extra pounds and strengthen your core.

 - Be prepared with the right supplies to confidently catch-all liquids and odors if they occur.
 The right incontinence supplies for you may be covered through insurance, so don’t battle your symptoms without them.

-- Practice training your bladder by trying to extend the amount of time between visiting the bathroom once an urge strikes.
-Start by trying to hold it for a minute then slowly add extra minutes as your muscles become stronger.
+- Practice training your bladder.
+Train your bladder by trying to extend the amount of time between visiting the bathroom once an urge strikes.
+Start by trying to hold it for a minute, then slowly add extra minutes as your muscles become stronger.

 - Keep in touch with your doctor.
 A healthcare provider can supply you with urinary health information and help you come up with a plan to manage your symptoms.